bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-111">111.
 Check if a Number is a Narcissistic Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isNarcissisticNumber function evaluates whether a given number is a narcissistic number.
+<p>The isNarcissisticNumber function evaluates whether a given number is a
+narcissistic number.</p>
 <pre>
 const isNarcissisticNumber = (num) => {
 const digits = &lbrack;...String(num)&rbrack;.map(Number);